The generalized stochastic preference choice model: Assortment optimization

-The heuristic that provides the best revenue guarantees (for a general RUM or a broader class) is \emph{revenue ordered assortments} proposed by \cite{talluri2004revenue}, which we briefly describe below.
-Consider $\{r_{1}, r_{2}, \dots, r_{k}\}$ to be the different values taken by the revenue function $r$, sorted in increasing order (i.e. $0 < r_{1} < r_{2} < \cdots < r_{k}$).
-Let $S_{i} \subseteq \mathcal{C}$ be the set consisting of all products of revenue {\em at least} $r_{i}$ (with $i=1,\hdots,k$).
-The revenue ordered assortment simply compares the revenue obtained by each of the $k$ sets $S_{1}, \dots, S_{k}$, and chooses one with maximum revenue. \citet{berbeglia2016assortment} proved that, for a choice model satisfying regularity (this includes the RUM class), the revenue ordered assortment provides a revenue of at least a $\max\{\frac{1}{k}, \frac{1}{1+\ln(r_k/r_1)}\}$ fraction of the optimal revenue, and this bound is exactly tight \footnote{The bound no longer holds even if the factor is multiplied by $(1+\epsilon)$ for any $\epsilon>0$.
-Restricted to the RUM class, \citet{aouad2015approximability} obtained, independently, essentially the same revenue guarantees (up to a constant factor).}.
-Thus, revenue ordered assortment achieves the best possible approximation guarantees among all computationally efficient strategies.
-Unfortunately, the worst-case performance guarantees of the revenue ordered assortments strategy deteriorates considerably under the GSP class.
+The heuristic that provides the best revenue guarantees (for a general RUM or a broader class) is \emph{revenue-ordered assortments} proposed by \cite{talluri2004revenue}.
+Suppose $r_{(1)}> r_{(2)} > \ldots > r_{(m)}$ denote the unique values of the product revenues sorted in decreasing order, where $m \leq n$.
+Further, define $S_{z} := \set{i \in [n] \colon r_i \geq r_{(z)}}$ for each $z \in [m]$, that is, $S_z$ is the set of products with revenue at least $r_{(z)}$.
+The revenue-ordered assortment heuristic simply compares the (expected) revenue obtained by the sets $\left(S_z \colon z \in [m]\right)$, and chooses the one with the highest revenue. \citet{berbeglia2016assortment} showed that, for any regular choice model—including the entire RUM class—the best revenue-ordered assortment guarantees a revenue of at least a $\max\left\{\frac{1}{m},\, \frac{1}{1 + \log\left(r_{\max} / r_{\min}\right)}\right\}$ fraction of the optimal revenue, and that this bound is tight.\footnote{This guarantee cannot be improved even by a factor of $(1 + \epsilon)$ for any $\epsilon > 0$.
+Restricted to the RUM class, \citet{aouad2015approximability} independently established essentially the same bound (up to a constant factor).} Consequently, revenue-ordered assortments offer the best possible approximation guarantees among all known polynomial-time methods for assortment optimization under regular choice models.
+This performance bound applies to the subclass of GSP models that satisfy regularity, which can be verified using Proposition~\ref{prop:when_is_gsp_w_nopurch_regular}, that extends the result in Proposition~\ref{prop:when_is_gsp_regular} to account for the no-purchase option.
+Unfortunately, the worst-case performance guarantees of the revenue-ordered assortment strategy deteriorate significantly under the GSP class: \begin{proposition}[Performance of revenue-ordered assortments] Under the GSP model, revenue-ordered assortments guarantee at least an $r_{\min}/ r_{\max}$ fraction of the optimal revenue, and this bound is tight. \end{proposition}

-\begin{theorem} Under the GSP, revenue-ordered assortments approximate the optimum revenue to within a factor of $\frac{r_1}{r_k}$ and this factor is tight. \end{theorem} \begin{proof} First, observe that the revenue obtained using revenue ordered assortments is never less than what can be achieved by showing all alternatives and this is $\sum_{i \in \mathcal{C}}\mathcal{P}(i,\mathcal{C})r(i)$.
-It is then straightforward to obtain the revenue guarantee as follows: